rendaw/tup-export/readme.md

 ## Usage

-`tup-export` scans the `tup` database, so you must have initialized and configured the tup build before exporting.  `tup-export` runs `tup scan` so the output should always be up-to-date.
+`tup-export` scans the `tup` database, so you must have initialized and configured the tup build before exporting.
+You may wish to do a build immediately before exporting to ensure the database is correct.

 You must run `tup-export` from the project root (the directory containing `.tup`).
 The output script is relative to the project root.

-For command line usage, run `tup-export -h`.
+For command line details, run `tup-export -h`.

+**warning** If you run the generated build script in your working directory it will break tup's build state and further invocations may produce incorrect output.

 ## Installation